enumcase/EMEA-APAC-Internships/README.md

 Hey there! 👋

-Feel free to use and share this repo for IT internships in EMEA and APAC regions for summer 2022 🌱
+Feel free to use and share this repo for tech internships in EMEA and APAC regions for summer 2022 🌱

-Contribute new internships by sumbitting a pull request 📬
+Contribute by adding new internship opportunities via pull request 📬

 The repo was inspired by the similar one from [Summer 2022 Internships by Pitt CSC](https://github.com/pittcsc/Summer2022-Internships) ❤️